pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --password general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--password/-p`` general option is a string that is the password for the WBEM server.
+The argument value of the ``--password/-p`` general option is a string that is the password for the WBEM server.
 This option is normally required if the :ref:`--user general option` is defined.
 If passwords are saved into the :term:`connections file` they are not encrypted in the file.